-The health informatics and data analytics certificate prepares clinicians and health care managers, as well as information technology (IT) professionals, to develop and manage health information technology systems.
-Students in the program can focus on one of two areas:
+The health informatics and data analytics certificate prepares professionals to develop and manage health information technology systems.
+It is designed for health care or information technology (IT) professionals who are interested in advancing their careers with coursework in health informatics and data analytics but who are not interested in pursuing a master’s degree program.
+Students in the certificate program can focus on one of two areas:

 General health informatics

 Students learn the theory, development, management, adoption, and use of information systems in clinical, administrative, and financial health care settings; or

 Health data analytics

 Students learn the theory and methods of health data analytics, with a special focus on Big Data.

 The specific courses to be taken and the sequence are individually agreed upon with the advisor after admission.

 The certificate coursework stresses the impact of technology on outcomes and quality of health care services.
 The certificate is ideal for two groups of individuals:

 Clinicians and health care managers who want to learn the foundations of information systems, basic technical skills including database design and management, health care data integration and exchange, and management of health information systems; and

 IT professionals who are new to the health care community and want to learn about the use of IT and health data in clinical and administrative settings.